 ABOUT THE HOARDER… I MEAN THE AUTHOR

 My name is Christy Stratton.
 Hey, y’all.
-I’ve been a sitcom writer for the past 15 years, having written for such series as “King of the Hill,” “Raising Hope,” “Awkward” and “Hope & Faith,” as well as pilots for MTV, CBS, Comedy Central, TeenNick, Warner Bros.
+I’ve been a sitcom writer for the past 17 years, having written for such series as “Modern Family,” “King of the Hill,” “Raising Hope,” “Awkward” and “Hope & Faith,” as well as pilots for MTV, CBS, Comedy Central, TeenNick, Warner Bros.
 Studios and 20th Century Fox Studios.

-A webseries I wrote and directed, “Everyone’s Crazy But Us,” can be seen on Funny Or Die or just click on my YouTube page here.
+A webseries I wrote and directed, “Everyone’s Crazy But Us,” got both Emmy and Webby award nominations and can be seen on Funny Or Die or just click on my YouTube page here.
 If you want to read some reviews of it, look no further than here or here or here.

 I wrote a piece trying to unify moms and non-moms for PopSugar and guess what it’s right here.
 Another thing I wrote, “How To Survive A Christmas Visit With Your Hoarding Mother” was published on Jezebel and it can be read here.